rsand-temple/thealoneman/content/history/modern_medicine.md

 ## 4. Advanced Anesthesia

-Anesthesia was no longer just a guy with a bottle of ether and a rag.
-They used sodium pentothal for smooth induction, endotracheal intubation to control airways, and curare derivatives for muscle relaxation.
-They could keep a shattered chest open and a patient breathing for hours.
+Anesthesia was no longer a bottle of ether and a rag.
+Sodium pentothal was used for smooth induction, endotracheal intubation to control airways, and curare derivatives for muscle relaxation.
+Doctors could keep a shattered chest open and a patient breathing for hours.

 # What Medicine Lacked in 1952

 The physician's toolbox in 1952, while built on modern medical theories, was woefully sparse on tools.
-They lacked many modern medications, including better antibiotics, vaccines, and anesthetics.
-Almost the entirety of psychiatric medicine, post-op treatment and physical therapy were missing from the medical practice.
+They lacked many modern medications, including better antibiotics, vaccines, and anaesthetics.
+Psychiatric medicine, post-op treatment and physical therapy were all missing from the medical practice.

 ## 1. Advanced imaging

 1952 had X-rays, but they were flat, 2D static films that took time to develop in a darkroom.
 If a piece of shrapnel was lodged near the aorta, the surgeon had to guess its depth or use a fluoroscope (which blasted everyone with massive doses of radiation).

-MRI, CT scans, and ultrasound would fundamentally transform imaging in the coming decades.
+Magnetic Resonance Imaging (MRI), Computed Tomography (CT) scans, and ultrasound would fundamentally transform imaging in the coming decades.

 ## 2. Microsurgery